manuelbl/JavaDoesUSB/README.md

 ### To do

-- Transfers with time-out
-- Device and USB protocol revision
 - Alternate interface settings
 - Isochronous transfer

 ### Not planned

 - Changing configuration: The library selects the first configuration.
 Changing configurations is rarely used and not supported on Windows.
-- USB 3.0 streams: Not supported on Windows.
+- USB 3.0 streams: Not supported on Windows (limitation of WinUSB).
 - Providing information about USB buses, controllers and hubs